najlachamseddine/zkp-protocol-ex/README.md

 ## Exponentiation

 The library for the exponentiation is set in the `chaum_pedersen` module.
-It is represented by the structure `ZKPProtocol` which is supporting the public variables p (order of the group), q (order of the sub group), g and h (two random variables mod q).
+It is represented by the structure `ZKPProtocol` which is supporting the public variables `p` (order of the group), `q` (order of the sub group), `g` and `h` (two random variables mod q).
 The user keeps the secret/password and sends a solution `s` to a `challenge` received from the server.
 The server then verifies the solution given the public data in its possession.
-If succeful, a `session_id` is sent back to the user.
+If successful, a `session_id` is sent back to the user.

 ## Elliptic curve

-This is using the `curve25519_dalek::ristretto::RistrettoPoint` to generate public points G and H. The first step is to compute a commitment from the client side `C = m * G + r * H mod p` where `m` is the secret and `r` is called the blinding factor.
+The library for the exponentiation is set in the `pedersen_elliptic_curve` module.
+This is using the `curve25519_dalek::ristretto::RistrettoPoint` to generate public points G and H on the curve.
+The first step is to compute a commitment from the client side `C = m * G + r * H mod p` where `m` is the secret and `r` is called the blinding factor.
-The client then reveals `C`, and opens after the commitment by sending `m` and `r` to the server which is validating it by comparing `C` to the commitment it computed.
+The client then reveals `C`, and after opens the commitment by sending `m` and `r` to the server which is validating it by comparing `C` to the commitment it computes.
-Two functions have been added to the proto support the elliptic curve authentication:
+Two functions have been added to the proto to support the elliptic curve authentication:
 ```
 rpc SendPedersenCommitment(PedersenCommitmentRequest) returns (PedersenCommitmentResponse) {}
 rpc OpenCommitment(CommitmentOpeningRequest) returns (CommitmentOpeningResponse) {}